-In terms of height, Newfane regulations say towers "will not project more than 20 feet above the average elevation of anticipated mature tree height."
-In the area of the proposed tower, the tree line is just 60 feet high -- less than half the height of AT&T’s planned tower.
+In terms of height, Newfane regulations say towers "will not project more than 20 feet above the average elevation of anticipated mature tree height.

 However, AT&T notes that "additional height is permissible under the ordinance where necessary to provide adequate coverage or to allow for co-location of facilities."

 What might be less negotiable is the town’s setback requirement.
 AT&T wants to place the tower 52 feet from the nearest property line, while Newfane regulations would require a setback of nearly 200 feet based on the tower’s height.

 The company, though, writes that "the tower will be designed to virtually eliminate the risk of collapse" and will "fold into itself, not topple, in the unlikely event of a collapse."

 A potential collapse was just one concern raised by Bruce Hesselbach, a member of Newfane Conservation Commission.

 "I think it’s too near other houses," Hesselbach told the Selectboard, adding that "it does seem to me that it might be detrimental to the neighbors."

 Hesselbach also worried that the tower would impede the view of those who hiked the town forest trail to reach a lookout.

 "It seems to me that there’s a very good likelihood that the tower would be visible," he said.